-This cozy Roasted Butternut Squash Pasta with bacon, rosemary, and Parmesan hits all the most delicious fall notes.
-You’ll love that it feels fancy but is simple to get on the table.
+It’s an autumn favorite!
+This cozy Roasted Butternut Squash Pasta recipe with bacon, rosemary, toasted walnuts, and Parmesan hits all the most delicious fall notes.
+We love that it feels fancy and tastes amazing but is really pretty simple to get on the table.

 Roasted butternut squash pasta with rosemary and bacon in a skillet.